By Dr Charlotte Russell, Clinical Psychologist & Founder

 If you do decide to travel solo, here are some tips for managing anxiety in social situations:

-Be clear on why you want to mingle
+Be clear on why you want to connect with others

 Managing social anxiety and putting ourselves in situations at the edge of our comfort zone can be really uncomfortable, so I would encourage you to think about what you want to achieve by interacting with others on your trip.
 If we know what why we are pushing ourselves it helps us to manage those uncomfortable feelings.
 Your goal might be to improve your confidence, to understand more about the world by meeting lots of different people or it might be to make new friends.
 Your goal will be unique to you but being clear helps you to be focused.